AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-multidimensions.md

      ![Drag multiple dimensions](assets/dimensions-add-multiple.png)

    * Drag dimensions one at a time into the freeform table.
+Place additional dimension columns to the left or right of existing dimension columns in the table.
+A blue vertical **[!UICONTROL Add]** line displays where the new column will be created.

      ![Drag individual dimensions](assets/dimensions-add-individually.png)

 ## Filter and sort table columns

 You can sort the data of a freeform table by any columns in Analysis Workspace that are either a dimension or a metric.
-You can sort by a single column or by multiple columns.
+You can sort data by a single column or by multiple columns.
 For more information, see [Filter and sort tables](/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md).

+## Add breakdowns to a table with multiple dimension columns

+When you add a breakdown to a table that has multiple dimension columns, the breakdown spans all dimension items on the row where it's added.

+You can add a breakdown as described in [Break down dimensions](/help/components/dimensions/t-breakdown-fa.md).

+## Unsupported dimensions

+The following dimensions are not supported, and Analysis Workspace prompts you to remove them from your table when performing a full-table export: